-Despite the Basel Convention's stated commitment to the 'principle of adequacy,' many recipient countries are ill-equipped to handle toxic substances in a way that protects the environment and their citizens (Bisschop 2016).
-Consequently, the receiving nations report widespread ecological damage and serious health impacts amounting to a humanitarian crisis (Ajibo 2016; World Health Organisation 2019).
-The techniques used to recycle e-waste can create risky situations, such as leachates from dumping activities, particulate matter from dismantling activities, toxic fly and bottom ashes from burning activities, fumes from mercury amalgamate 'cooking,' wastewater from dismantling and shredding facilities and/or effluents from cyanide leaching (Bisschop 2016).
-As Walters and Fuentes-Loureiro (2020: 16) argue, the internationalisation of e-waste 'has engendered "new industries" in recycling that have placed entire communities in an unjust toxic web of dependence not of their own doing, where contaminated landfill is now a normalised place to live, to work and to die.'
+Despite the Basel Convention's stated commitment to the 'principle of adequacy', many recipient countries are ill-equipped to handle toxic substances in a way that protects the environment and their citizens (Bisschop 2016).
+Consequently, the receiving nations report widespread ecological damage and serious health effects amounting to a humanitarian crisis (Ajibo 2016; World Health Organization 2019).
+In recipient countries, the techniques used to recycle e-waste can create risky situations, such as leachates from dumping activities, particulate matter from dismantling activities, toxic fly and bottom ashes from burning activities, fumes from mercury amalgamate 'cooking', wastewater from dismantling and shredding facilities and effluents from cyanide leaching (Bisschop 2016).
+As Walters and Fuentes Loureiro (2020: 16) argued, the internationalisation of e-waste 'has engendered "new industries" in recycling that have placed entire communities in an unjust toxic web of dependence not of their own doing, where contaminated landfill is now a normalised place to live, to work and to die'.